Cascade Meadow / What We DoSustainable Site

 Wetland specialists have been in a three-year process to restore Cascade Meadow’s ninety acres of wetlands and prairie.
 The landscape includes seven of the eight Minnesota wetland types, a ten acre lake, three upland communities, and a habitat for Monarch butterflies.
 Much work has been done, including a controlled burn to cleared out invasive Reed Canary grass and soil preparation for seeding with native wetland and prairie plants.

-The extensive trail system that will allow visitors to explore all of this up close will open in June 2014!
+The extensive trail system that will allow visitors to explore all of this up close!
 Head over to our wetlands page to learn more, and plan to visit this summer!